Luntke/luntke.github.io/README.md

-This repository is a github page, used for hosting images for my projects.
+This repository is a GitHub page, currently unused.